GanjinZero/RRHF/README.md

 ### Introduction

 To produce a more general purpose language model chatbot, we introduce **Wombat** to the model zoo of open-resourced language models.
-We are reseraching on how to realsese the model weights now.

 | Models         | Initial Checkpoint | Sampling Models         | Reward Score | Delta Weights                                                                             |
 | -------------- | ------------------ | ----------------------- | ------------ | ----------------------------------------------------------------------------------------- |